Keyla-TTT/Keyla-REPORT/docs/Report/Implementation.md

 ### 1.2 Backend Functionality

-The backend provides comprehensive functionality across three main domains:
+The backend's functionalities include all the three main subdomains described in the design chapter:

 #### User Management
+In this subdomain (at the implementation level, it became a package), provides the following functionalities:
-- **User Registration**: Creates new user accounts with validation of email uniqueness and password strength
+- **User Registration**: To create new user accounts with validation of username and password
 - **Authentication**: Implements secure login mechanism using JWT tokens for session management
-- **Profile Management**: Allows users to view and update their profile information
+- **Profile Management**: Allows users to view and update their profile settings
-- **Authorization**: Controls access to protected resources based on user authentication status

 #### Typing Test Management
 - **Test Generation**: Creates typing tests with configurable difficulty levels and durations